TedLeRoy/ubuntu-update.sh/README.md

 It then deletes the /tmp/update-output.txt file that was created.

-I chose to use apt-get instead of apt commands because apt-get provides more stable and reliab le output than apt which makes it more script friendly.
+I chose to use apt-get instead of apt commands because apt-get provides more stable and reliable output than apt which makes it more script friendly.

 ### Installing